 1. Context Always Constrains Meaning

 When we see claims about what the Bible is teaching—particularly when those claims are used to justify modern ideas or practices—we must always take a close look at the context.
-Even if what we think the Scriptures are saying is a good thing, if it is NOT what they are saying, it is not good that we teach it that way!
+Even if what we think the Scriptures are saying is a good thing, even it is NOT what they are saying, it is not good that we teach it that way!

 Here is another example.
 This very passage is often used by pastors to support the idea of going door-to-door soul winning, since they went “from house to house” in vs. 46.
 There is nothing wrong, in my view, with door-to-door soulwinning (although I think it has been objectively shown to be less effective than other methods of evangelism for the modern age).